The need for human evaluation

 Configure evaluation

-in the top right corner of the page and choose the Setup evaluation configuration
+Configure evaluation in the top right corner of the page.
+This opens the evaluation configuration sheet.3

 Select human evaluators